ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models: Methodology

-Zeroth-order (ZO) optimization provides a gradient-free alternative to first-order methods by using only forward queries of a function.
+Zeroth-order (ZO) optimization offers a gradient-free alternative to first-order methods by using only forward queries of a function.
 It is particularly useful when exact gradient computation is infeasible, such as in black-box optimization~\citep{sawadanatural}, adversarial attacks~\citep{chen2017zoo}, or efficient fine-tuning of large models~\citep{park2025zip,zhang2024revisiting}.
+In our setting, computing exact gradients would require full backpropagation through a large-scale LLM, which is prohibitively expensive at inference time.
 By relying solely on forward evaluations, ZO methods circumvent the need for backpropagation, thereby reducing memory costs and enabling applications to complex or non-differentiable modules.

 A widely used estimator is the \emph{randomized gradient estimator} (RGE)~\citep{duchi2015optimal,nesterov2017random}, which approximates gradients by finite differences along random directions.
-Given a function \(f:\mathbb{R}^{d_1}\to\mathbb{R}^{d_2}\), the central-difference RGE with $m$ queries is
+Given a function \(f:\mathbb{R}^{d_1}\to\mathbb{R}^{d_2}\), the central-difference RGE with $m$ queries is:

 where \(h>\!0\) is a small step size.